d-winch/panda/README.md

-# d panda-crud
+# panda-crud

-A CRUD backend API built in Python with the [FastAPI](https://fastapi.tiangolo.com/https://fastapi.tiangolo.com/) framework.
+A CRUD backend API built in Python with the [FastAPI](https://fastapi.tiangolo.com/) framework.

 The application handles patient demographic data, addresses, and appointments.